-Violence against the person is further split into homicide, violence with injury, death or serious injury caused by unlawful driving, violence without injury and stalking and harassment.
-Figure 2.1 shows the falling trend in violence with injury, and the increasing trends in violence without injury and stalking and harassment, alongside the overall increasing trend for violence against the person.
+Violence against the person is further split into the following classifications: homicide, death or serious injury caused by unlawful driving, violence with injury, violence without injury and stalking and harassment.
+Figure 2.1 shows a generally falling trend in violence with injury, and increasing trends in both violence without injury and stalking and harassment, alongside the overall increasing trend for violence against the person.

-While violence with injury generally declined between 2006/07 and 2020/21, levels increased in both 2021/22 and 2022/23 to the highest seen in the last 11 years.
+While violence with injury generally declined between 2006/07 and 2020/21, higher levels have seen since 2021/22 with 2022/23 recording the highest level in the last 11 years.
 Violence without injury reached the highest level in the data series in 2022/23, whilst stalking and harassment peaked in 2021/22.
-Details on recording changes which have influenced the increase in stalking and harassment are provided on page 12.
+Details on recording changes which have influenced the changes in the stalking and harassment time series are provided in the Points to Note on page 3.
 Homicide offences and death or serious injury caused by unlawful driving are not displayed in Figure 2.1 due to the small levels recorded.